- Due to the low cost of entry, silver bullion can be a great entry point for new precious metals investors

 Gold and silver are not the only precious metals in which to invest.
 Let's take a look at a few other options:

-More than 75% of the globe’s platinum is mined in South Africa.
-It is traded as a commodity, just like gold and silver, in the New York Mercantile Exchange (NYMEX) and the London Platinum and Palladium Market.
+Platinum is traded as a commodity, just like gold and silver, in the New York Mercantile Exchange (NYMEX) and the London Platinum and Palladium Market.

 Like silver, platinum is seen as an industrial metal, especially for the automobile industry.
-It is used to produce catalysts that reduce harmful gases to the environment.
+It is used to produce catalysts that reduce harmful gasses to the environment.
 When auto sales and production are high, so will the prices of platinum.

-Arguably the most sought after platinum bullion coin in the world is the Platinum American Eagle, issued by the U.S. Mint.
+Arguably the most sought-after platinum bullion coin in the world is the Platinum American Eagle, issued by the U.S. Mint.

 Again a metal with diverse industrial uses, particularly for automobile and electronics.